Your Guide to Hope, the United Arab Emirates' Mars Mission

 Hope will launch in summer 2020 and arrive at Mars in early 2021.
 Its orbit around Mars will be roughly 22,000 by 44,000 kilometers—much higher than NASA’s MAVEN, which has a tight, 4,500-by-150-kilometer orbit optimized for relaying communications between rovers on the surface and Earth.

 From its high perch, Hope will study Mars’ upper atmosphere, watching traces of hydrogen and oxygen—remnants from Mars’ wetter days—leak into space.
-The spacecraft will also study how the planet’s upper and lower atmospheres interact with each other.
-A high-resolution digital camera that will capture stunning views of the planet.
+The spacecraft will also study how the planet’s upper and lower atmospheres interact with each other, while a high-resolution digital camera will capture stunning views of the planet.

 Hope’s primary science mission is scheduled to last for 2 years.
 The mission could be extended for another 2 years after that.